-Program Coordinator: Dr. Melissa Duprey
+Program Coordinator: Dr. Amanda Cornine

 The certificate program responds to the rapidly growing need for professional nurses who have specialty education in teaching methods and curriculum.
-It is intended for nurses who hold a master’s degree in nursing, hold a doctoral degree, or are matriculated in doctoral program.
+It is intended for nurses who hold a master’s degree in nursing, hold a doctoral degree, or are matriculated in a doctoral program.
 The courses emphasize teaching/learning principles, curriculum and instruction, and evaluation research in higher education.

-This 12-credit Post-Master’s certificate in nursing education provides MS-prepared nurses with the knowledge and skills necessary to function in the role of the nurse educator.
+The 11-credit Post-Master’s certificate in nursing education provides MS-prepared nurses with the knowledge and skills necessary to function in the role of the nurse educator.
 Those who complete the certificate and experiential requirements are eligible to sit for the national certification examination for nurse educators.

-Students interested in this program should contact the Graduate School at 508-929-8127.
 The following items are required to apply to the certificate program:

-|NU-908||Professional Role Development: Philosophical & Curricular Development In Nursing Education 1||3|
+|NU-908||Professional Role Development: Philosophical & Curricular Development In Nursing Education||3|

-|NU-943||Practicum in Teaching & Learning 1||5|
+|NU-943||Practicum in Teaching & Learning II||4|

 Please note: Students are not able to transfer in courses to complete this certificate.